hotsphink/sfink-tools/mozilla.md

     % hg bzexport --new -C 'Core :: GC' -r :fitzgen -e --title 'Crashes on Wednesdays'

 because you don't have my fancy schmancy bzexport logic to automatically pick the component based on the files touched.
 Sorry about that; I'd have to do a bunch of cleanup to make that landable.
-And these days it's be better to rely on the moz.build bug component info instead of crawling through history.
+And these days it would be better to rely on the moz.build bug component info instead of crawling through history.

 Other useful flags are `--blocks`, `--depends`, `--cc`, and `--feedback`.
 Though I'll often fill those in when the editor pops up.

 Oh, by the way, if you're nervous about it automatically doing something stupid when you're first learning, run with `-i` aka `--interactive`.
 It will ask before doing each step.
 Nothing bad will happen if you ^C out in the middle of that (though it will have already done what you allowed it to do; it can't uncreate a bugzilla bug or whatever, so don't say yes until you mean it.)

 If I need to upload multiple patches, I'll update to each in turn (often using `hg next` and `hg prev`, which come with evolve) and run `hg bzexport` for each.
+You don't have to; or at least, I *think* I landed the patches to bzexport so that it will properly upload arbitrary non-tip patches in your stack.

 ### Uploading again

 I'm sloppy and frequently don't get things right on the first try, so I'll need to upload again.
 Now this is a little tricky, because you want to mark the earlier versions as obsolete.
 In mq times, this was pretty straightforward: your patches had names, and it could just find the bug's patch attachment with the matching name.
 Without names, it's harder.
 You might think that it would be easiest to look for a matching commit message, and you'd probably be right, but it turns out that I tend to screw up my early attempts enough that I have to change what my patches do, and that necessitates updating the commit message.

 So if you are using evolve, bzexport is smart and looks backwards through the history of each patch to find its earlier versions.
 (When you amend a changeset, or roll/fold another changeset into it, evolve records markers saying your old patch was "succeeded" by the new version.)
 For the most part, this Just Works.
 Unless you split one patch into two.
-Then *your* bzexport will get a bit confused, and your new patches will obsolete each other in bugzilla. :( *My* bzexport is more smarterer, and will make a valiant attempt to find an appropriate "base" changeset to use for each one.
-It still isn't perfect, but I have not yet encountered a situation where it gets it wrong.
+Then which should be obsoleted? bzexport tries will make a valiant attempt to find an appropriate "base" changeset to use for each one.
+It isn't perfect, but I have not yet encountered a situation where it gets it wrong.
 (Or at least not very wrong.
-If you fold two patches together, it'll only obsolete one of the originals, for example.)
-That fix should be relatively easy to land, and I "promise" to land it soon[6].
+If you fold two patches together, it'll obsolete only one of the originals, for example.)

 Remember to use the -r flag again when you re-upload, assuming you're still ready for it to be reviewed.
 You don't need the bug number (or --new option) anymore, because bzexport will grab the bug number from the commit message, but it won't automatically re-request review from the same person.
 You might want to just upload the patch without requesting review, after all.
 But usually this second invocation would look like: